socs-kul/socs-kul.github.io/_exercises/7-os.md

 Suppose you also want to *free* `3` from the heap, but would like to keep `6` on the heap.
 The only way to *free* it, is by passing `-8` bytes to `sbrk`.
 This would however also *free* `6` and you would no longer be able to use it.

+*Note that it is not possible in RARS to pass negative integers to `sbrk`.*

 ### (De)allocating memory in C
-One of the disadvantages of `sbrk` in RARS is that it is not possible to free *any* chunk of memory that you want.
+One of the disadvantages of `sbrk` is that it is not possible to free *any* chunk of memory that you want.
 Another disadvantage is that system calls, like `sbrk`, have some overhead.
 A system call consists of multiple instructions that have to be executed.
 The kernel has to manage the allocation of memory, which will require a switch from *user mode* to another mode with a higher privilege level.

 Programming languages sometimes offer complex functions to handle the (de)allocation of memory.
 In C, this functionality is provided by [`malloc`](https://www.tutorialspoint.com/c_standard_library/c_function_malloc.htm) and [`free`](https://www.tutorialspoint.com/c_standard_library/c_function_free.htm) (provided in `stdlib.h`). `malloc` is a function which allows to dynamically allocate a number of bytes.
 It returns a pointer to the allocated memory.
 A pointer can be passed as an argument to `free` to *free* the memory that was previously allocated for the data the pointer is pointing to.
 Following code snippet shows how `free` and `malloc` can be used: